 Since the beginning of the Congregation the patronal feast has been celebrated on 5th August, because that day, the church venerated Mary, Mother of God.
 This date is associated with the dogma of the divine motherhood of Mary (Theotokos) and the anniversary of the dedication of the Basilica of St. Mary Major in Rome (Santa Maria Maggiore), the oldest church in the West dedicated to the Blessed Virgin.
 According to tradition, in 352 Mary appeared to Pope Liberius and to the Roman patrician John, ordering the building of the shrine in a place that she would show.
 On the night of 4th/5th August, during hot weather, snow fell on the Esquiline Hill, and a small shrine was built there, but such that in time it might have been destroyed.
 Pope Sixtus III, wishing to celebrate the end of the stormy Council of Ephesus (431), which proclaimed the dogma of the Divine Motherhood of Mary (Theotokos), decided to completely rebuild the shrine.
 The memorial of the dogma Theotokos was first celebrated in the basilica itself, but over time successive Popes expanded it first into Rome, and then to the whole Church.
 The memorial of Our Lady of the Snow is inscribed today in the liturgical calendar of the Church.
 It commemorates the miracle associated with the beginnings of the basilica, and the name is present in the consciousness of the faithful.
 The first celebration of the feast of Mary as Mother of the Son of God – the Source of all mercy has gone unrecorded.
 Therefore the same applies to the first occasion when special reverence was given, on that day, to Our Lady of Mercy in her Congregation in Poland.

 On 5th of August 1937 at a congress in Warsaw, following the initiative of Superior General Michaela Moraczewska, the Mother Superiors decided that on 15th August sisters in all the monasteries elected Our Lady of Mercy as the heavenly superior general of the Congregation.
-On this day, Sister Faustina wrote that “Towards the end of the ceremony carried out in honour of the Mother of God, I saw the Virgin Mary, and she said to me, “Oh, how very pleased I am with the homage of your love!”
-And at that moment she covered all the sisters of our Congregation with her mantle.
-With her right hand, she clasped Mother General Michaela to herself, and with her left hand she did the same to me, while all the sisters were at her feet, covered with her mantle.”
-(Diary 1244).
-Then, Our Lady gave this great promise through Sister Faustina: “Everyone who perseveres zealously till death in my Congregation will be spared the fire of purgatory, and I desire that each one distinguish herself by the following virtues: humility and meekness; chastity and love of God and neighbour; compassion and mercy.”
-(Diary 1244).
+On this day, Sister Faustina wrote that “Towards the end of the ceremony carried out in honour of the Mother of God, I saw the Virgin Mary, and she said to me, “«Oh, how your tribute of love has pleased Me.» And then She put all the sisters of our Congregation under Her cloak.
+She put Her right arm around Mother General Michaela, and Her left arm around me, and all the sisters were at Her feet, under the cover of Her cloak” (Diary 1244).
+Then, Our Lady gave this great promise through Sister Faustina: “Every one of you who perseveres in zeal until death in My Congregation shall evade the fire of Purgatory; and I want each of you to be characterised by the virtues of humility and meekness, chastity and love of God and neighbour, compassion and mercy” (Diary 1244).
 In an act of election, which is repeated in a supplemented version on 5th August each year, on the Feast of the Patron of the Congregation, the sisters once again entrust the helm of the Congregation into the hands of the Mother of Mercy, and entrust to her the spiritual and material development of the Congregation, all Sister Superiors, the sanctity of life of each sister as well as the persons entrusted to the apostolic care of the Congregation.
 Sisters promise their fidelity to Jesus, and that they will reflect in their lives His mercy towards all human misery; and that they will awaken confidence in God’s mercy throughout the world.
 They ask Mary to help them become the living sign of God’s mercy at work in the world, and place their hope in her maternal mercy, by which they wish to be supported forever, especially in times of suffering, in life’s adversities and at the hour of death.
 They say at the end “We venerate you Mother of Mercy – our most holy Mother General.
 Rule us, take care of us and lead us to God.
 Amen.”